All Episodes

 And one could give Edwards the benefit of the doubt.

-Uh one could give him the benefit of the doubt.
+One could give him the benefit of the doubt.

 But then here's the fundamental question.

-Why was he at the Beverly, was it the Beverly Hills Hotel, I believe?
+Was it the Beverly Hills Hotel, I believe?

-Why was he there when the national inquirer caught him?
+Why was he there when the National Inquirer caught him?

 Why isn't the mainstream media all over this like Woodward and Bernstein?